cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 ### Apps that use Deno KV

 - [kv-sketchbook](https://github.com/hashrock/kv-sketchbook) - a 'dead simple' sketchbook app using Deno Fresh and KV.
-- [tic-tac-toe](https://github.com/denoland/tic-tac-toe) - the classic game using Deno Fresh and KV.
+- [tic-tac-toe](https://github.com/denoland/tic-tac-toe) - the classic game built with Deno Fresh and KV.
 (https://discord.com/channels/684898665143206084/1108074003018551327/1110625440948830238)
-- [kv-notepad](https://github.com/hashrock/kv-notepad) - a classic notepad app using Deno Fresh and KV.
+- [kv-notepad](https://github.com/hashrock/kv-notepad) - multiversion of a classic notepad app built with Deno Fresh and KV.
+- [PixelPage](https://github.com/denoland/pixelpage) - a shared pixel art canvas build with Deno Fresh and KV.
-- [kv-town](https://github.com/hashrock/kv-town) - WIP app using Deno Fresh and KV
+- [Todo List](https://github.com/denoland/showcase_todo) - collaborative todo list build with Deno Fresh and KV.
+### KV Tools under development

+Deno KV is in its infancy, so there are no mature tools for working with it.
+The following is a list of some promising utilities to use with KV:

+- [Pentagon](https://github.com/skoshx/pentagon) - a [Prisma](https://www.prisma.io/)-like ORM built on top of Deno KV
+- [deno-kv-plus](https://github.com/Kycermann/deno-kv-plus) - for building safe atomic transactions (see https://mieszko.xyz/deno-kv-plus)
+- [kvdex](https://github.com/oliver-oloughlin/kvdex) - a database wrapper for the Deno KV spore.
+- [Otama](https://github.com/lino-levan/otama) - exposes a simple KV API, but with a lot of syntactic sugar.
+- [kv_entity](https://github.com/hugojosefson/deno-kv-entity) - a typed library for specifying and storing entities in a Deno.Kv database.